iamosley/la/README.md

 | Portuguese | 143.11 |
 | Spanish    |  73.97 |

 **Interesting**.
-English is now the lowest ranked with a population density of 3.98 persons per square km.
+English is now the lowest ranked with a population density of 3.98 persons per km<sup>2</sup>.
 How can this be?

 Well, I used an *unsual* calculation for density.
 This is simply not the DA's language count divided by the area of the DA, but, the total count of all adjoining DAs that have a non-zero language count divided the sum of their areas.
-These contiguous polygons of language I call **language areas** (LA).
+These contiguous polygons of language I call **Language Areas** (LA).

 Let's have a look at DA 35202296 and its two LA polygons representing Portuguese and Spanish (examining the LA for English isn't so helpful since it covers most of sourthern Ontario!).

+#### Figure 1.